Community Programs

 PARENTS AND CHILDREN IN TRANSITION (PACT)

 The PACT program is a unique transitional living, hybrid harm reduction, program in Eureka that serves families with minor children that are surviving with lived experiences and current challenges of family separation, houselessness, intergenerational traumas, behavioral and physical health and substance use disorder challenges.
-The families we have the privilege of joining with and serving, are currently working with, and are directly referred by Humboldt County’s Child Welfare Services (CWS).
-In addition to CWS, Humboldt County’s Healthy Mom’s program has a long-term relationship with the PACT Program and they are a consistent provider group that collaborates regularly with the PACT and CWS team.
+The families we have the privilege of joining with and serving, are currently working with, and are directly referred to by Humboldt County’s Child Welfare Services (CWS).
+In addition to CWS, Humboldt County’s Healthy Mom’s program has a long-term relationship with the PACT Program, and they are a consistent provider group that collaborates regularly with the PACT and CWS team.
 Each family referred to the PACT program are currently working towards family reunification and family bonding, stabilization, vocational and/or educational opportunities, school and childcare placements for children, obtaining and maintaining benefits and housing, additionally, many families are working on their initial early recovery stages and healing processes.
 We serve families how they identify their households and for example this could be: a single parent/caregiver with 9 children, a 3-parent household with a pregnant parent, a multigenerational household with an aunt, uncle, grandparent and 5 children, a blended family of adult caregivers and many minor children that are previous neighbors that have chosen to live and identify together as a family.
 However, each family defines themselves, we are grateful for the opportunity to join each of the families in their healing journey.

 PACT PROGRAMS' GARDEN 2023